influxdata/docs-v2/content/influxdb/cloud-iox/query-data/flux-sql.md

 To use SQL and Flux together and benefit from the strengths of both query languages, build a **Flux query** that uses the [`iox.sql()` function](/flux/v0.x/stdlib/experimental/iox/sql/) to execute a SQL function.
+The SQL query should return the base data set for your query.
+If this data needs further processing that can't be done in SQL, those operations can be done with native Flux.

 {{% note %}}
 The process below uses the `/api/v2/query` endpoint and can be used to execute